 Meanwhile, Jefferson, WI-based, Rainbow Hospice Care, Inc. has revealed that an employee’s email account has been accessed by an unauthorized person and the protected health information of 2,029 current and former patents may have been viewed or stolen.

 Third-party forensic experts were hired to look into the the breach.
-While they confirmed that the account had been accessed by an unauthorized person, they were unable to determine whether any patient information was accessed or downloaded.
+While they confirmed that the account had been accessed by an unauthorized person, but they were unable to determine whether any patient information was accessed or downloaded.
 A review of the compromised account revealed it contained patient names, dates of birth, treatment information, medical record numbers, and Social Security information.